MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M04_ak.md

 	- **Last name**: your last name

-	- **Personal Message**: Hello Guest, Here is the link to access to our Contoso test organization.
+	- **Personal Message**: Hello Guest, Here is the link to access our Contoso test organization.
 Best regards, Contoso admin.